Three Lies About Premarital Sex

 "Genital sex is an expression of intimacy, not the means to intimacy.
 True intimacy springs from verbal and emotional communion.
 True intimacy is built on a commitment to honesty, love and freedom.
 True intimacy is not primarily a sexual encounter.
 Intimacy, in fact, has almost nothing to do with our sex organs.
 A prostitute may expose her body, but her relationships are hardly intimate."

 Some experts even report that premarital sex short circuits the emotional bonding process.
-Donald Joy, a writer for Christianity Today, sited a study of 100,000 women that linked "early sexual experience with dissatisfaction in their present marriages, unhappiness with the level of sexual intimacy and the prevalence of low self-esteem."
+Donald Joy, a writer for Christianity Today, cited a study of 100,000 women that linked "early sexual experience with dissatisfaction in their present marriages, unhappiness with the level of sexual intimacy and the prevalence of low self-esteem."

 So what does this mean?
 If Rob tries to convince Cindy, or any woman, that sex will actually help their relationship, she might want to think again before consenting.
 While premarital sex does produce a short-lived chemical cocktail in the brain, there is no guarantee that it will produce long-term emotional closeness or relational satisfaction.